-In 2002, I launched a community development company, Dwelling Research Corp, and a related consulting company, Propeller Group, aiming to create new and preserve existing spaces for the arts — threatened in areas of rapid residential real estate growth in Brooklyn, NY.
-My flagship initiative is GreenbeltBrooklyn, an innovative project combining a residential condominium designed around a ground-floor performance and exhibition space for emerging and established arts organizations, Center for Performance Research.
-(CPR) The building was featured in AIA Center for Architecture exhibition +Housing (2010), awarded the Building Brooklyn Award (2009) and was the first structure certified LEED Gold in Brooklyn, NY.
+Our flagship initiative is GreenbeltBrooklyn, a mixed-use commercial-residential condominium designed around a ground-floor performance and exhibition space for emerging and established arts organizations, Center for Performance Research (CPR).
+The building was featured in AIA Center for Architecture exhibition, +Housing (2010), awarded the Building Brooklyn Award (2009) and certified as the first LEED Gold structure in Brooklyn, NY.

-In addition to this project, my companies advised and managed construction for several other arts organizations from 2002-2011, such as 11 Vanderbilt Artspace, Artopolis/ Elizabeth Foundation for the Arts, PDS Development, Center for Remembering and Sharing, Starting Artists, Galapagos Artspace, Williamsburg Arts Exchange (WAX), Coalition of Might Ensemble Theaters (COMET), Bromaco Art Gallery and Supreme Trading Gallery.
+From 2002-2011, my companies also provided strategic planning and construction management to many diverse arts organizations such as Vanderbilt Artspace, Artopolis (now Artbuilt), Elizabeth Foundation for the Arts;, PDS Development, Center for Remembering and Sharing, Starting Artists, Galapagos Artspace, Williamsburg Arts NeXus (WAXworks), Coalition of Might Ensemble Theaters (COMET), Bromaco Art Gallery and Supreme Trading Gallery.

-In 2009, I was a recipient of a portion of a grant to Chez Bushwick (a CPR partner) from Rockefeller Brothers Fund that would inspire me to begin curating food art and promoting impact investing in sustainable food business.
-The Capital B grant aimed to create a community-based plan for growth that would preserve cultural and economic diversity.
-I was tasked with exploring the business case for launching urban farms to occupy the many vacant building lots in Bushwick — abandoned in the real estate market collapse in 2008 — creating a blog, thegreenest.net, that I maintained until 2012.
+In 2009, my work began to evolve in response to my participation in the Capital B grant with CPR partner, Chez Bushwick, received from Rockefeller Brothers Fund.
+The grant created a community partnership plan for area growth preserving cultural and economic diversity.
+I was tasked with exploring the business case for new urban farms as a potential use for the many vacant building lots in Bushwick — abandoned after the real estate market collapse in 2008.
+To track urban farm issues, I created a blog, thegreenest.net, maintained until 2012.